Mechanical and Aerospace Engineering

 MAE 1001.
 Introduction to Mechanical and Aerospace Engineering.
 1 Credit.

 Careers in mechanical and aerospace engineering and the necessary academic program.
 Teamworking and problem-solving skills for solution of design problems.
 Analytical and design problems and correlations between academic skills and the mechanical and aerospace engineering professions.
 Basic aspects of engineering ethics.
+(Fall).

 MAE 1004.
 Engineering Drawing and Computer Graphics.
 0-3 Credits.

 Introduction to technical drawing, including use of instruments, lettering, geometric construction, sketching, orthographic projection, section view, dimensioning, tolerancing, and pictorial drawing.
 Introduction to computer graphics, including topics covered in manual drawing and computer-aided drafting.
+(Fall and spring).

 MAE 2117.
 Engineering Computations.
 3 Credits.